With just a few minutes of kitchen time and five simple ingredients, you can put these no-bake cranberry cheesecake balls together.

 Storing these cranberry cheesecake balls is super easy.
 Just transfer them to a parchment paper-lined airtight container and pop them in the refrigerator, where you can let them stay for up to 5 days.

-You can also freeze these cheesecake balls- just let them freeze individually until they are solid, then stack them in a freezer-safe box, and then freeze them.
+You can also freeze these cheesecake balls- just let them freeze individually until they are solid, stack them in a freezer-safe box, and then freeze them.
 This extra step will help keep the cheesecake balls from sticking to each other.

 Tips & Tricks to Nail the Cranberry Cheesecake Balls Recipe